jeremytammik/tbc/a/1932_symb_inst_ole_journal.md

 ####<a name="4"></a> RVT Dashboard Data Access

-Some noters from an internal discussion on how to access data in RVT for a dashboard:
+Some notes from an internal discussion on how to access data in RVT for a dashboard:

 **Question:** I would like to collect data from Revit models for display in a dashboard.
 I thought of using the model derivative APIs in Forge to retrieve the data, or use DA4R since the Revit model must be opened to access the database.